 “Love your neighbor as yourself” in verse 18 finds a parallel in “love them [foreigners] as yourself” in verse 34.
 Thus, God’s command to love their neighbors and treat them as they would want to be treated was expressly made in the context of the foreigners residing among them.

 In the verse with which I started this blog, James tells us not to judge our neighbors, because neighbors are distinct from brothers.
-We are instructed to judge our brothers (and only if we judge rightly), but we are not to judge our neighbors.
+We are instructed to judge our brothers (only if we judge rightly), but we are not to judge our neighbors.

 Neighbors are a different story.
 Jesus never tells us to judge them.
-Thus, it makes sense that Paul says we have no business judging those outside the church and that James says we are not to judge our neighbors.
+Thus, it makes sense that Paul says we have no business judging those outside the church, and it makes sense that James says we are not to judge our neighbors – because Jesus never told us to judge our neighbors.

-Finally, I want to focus on the fact that God was talking about foreigners in Leviticus when He introduces to his people the command to love our neighbors.
+Finally, I want to focus on the fact that God was talking about foreigners in Leviticus when He introduced to his people the command to love our neighbors.

 God’s heart is to protect foreigners.
 (Psalm 146:9) Loving them, therefore, means protecting them.
 It means not mistreating them.
 (Ex.
 22:21; Lev.
 19:33) It means treating them as if they were native-born, and it means loving them as we love ourselves.
 (Lev.
 19:34)

-I dare say that we judge foreigners (immigrants, including “illegal aliens”) when we assume they are law breakers.
-We judge foreigners when we assume the can’t be trusted.
+I dare say that we judge foreigners (immigrants, including “illegal aliens”) when we assume they are law breakers – all “murderers and rapists.”
+We judge foreigners when we assume they can’t be trusted.
 We judge foreigners when we lump them all together as “illegals” who are not worthy of the basic dignity we show citizens.
 We judge foreigners when we think it is ok to deport them without a hearing and a fair opportunity to plead their case.

-An “it’s the law” response is not merciful, and judgment without mercy is not justice.
-God does establish authorities to impose laws and to maintain order for the protection of society, but those laws need to be just, and the way we carry them out must be just/merciful – in the same way we would want to be treated if we were in their shoes.
+The response, “But it’s the law,” is not merciful, and judgment without mercy is not justice.
+God does establish authorities to impose laws and to maintain order for the protection of society, but those laws need to be just, and the way we carry them out must be just/merciful – the way we would want to be treated if we were in their shoes.

 I would venture to guess that most (if not all) of the people who read this blog are not directly involved in the immigration system in this country.
 We are just average citizens, so these things boil down to our hearts, our attitudes, and the support we express for the laws, policies, and practices of those who govern us.

-We do not know the facts of any particular cases except for the very cursory articles we read.
-It’s all hearsay to us; we don’t know the stories of particular people.
-So, all we have is our heart attitude on the these things and our expressions of support, empathy, compassion, criticisms, etc.
+We do not know the facts of any particular cases except for the very cursory details articles we read – that may not be completely accurate.
+It’s all hearsay to us; amd we don’t know the full stories of the people involved.
+So, all we have is our heart attitude on the these things and our expressions of support, judgement, compassion, criticism, etc.

 Jesus told us to judge rightly.
 To judge with the same measure with which we want to be judged.
-That we will be judged in the same way we judge others.
+We will be judged in the same way we judge others.
 We need to take this seriously.
-How judge is at least as important as how we forgive.
+How we judge is at least as important as how we forgive.

 We should not, however, assume that all foreigners are murderers and rapists.
 When we do that, we judge them.
 When we support not giving them the due process that is provided to citizens, our position is in direct opposition to God’s commandments (to treat them as native-born, the way we would want to be treated).

 If we do not have a heart attitude of compassion and mercy, we judge wrongly.
-That isn’t biblical justice.
 If we do not consider how we would like to be judged in the way we judge others, we err.
 If we judge quickly, harshly, and unfairly, we will be judged the same way.